 Where to stay on the Isles of Lewis and Harris

 There are only a few hotels on the islands, but there are plenty of guesthouses and self-catering rentals.
-We stayed in a four-bedroom house overlooking the sea in the hamlet of Brue on the west coast of Lewis through AirBnB, costing £887 for four nights (if you’ve not yet signed up with AirBnB, you can save £25 on your first stay with this link).
-Or if you’re looking for a wow-factor place to stay, Gothic Lews Castle in Stornaway has beautifully renovated apartments.
+We stayed in a four-bedroom house* overlooking the sea in the hamlet of Brue on the west coast of Lewis through AirBnB, which cost £887 for four nights.